Georges Dufayel: Biography

-Dufayel operated on a large scale.
-"By 1900 this Napoleon of the installment plan had expanded his clientele to 2.4 million; by 1904 the figure had reached 3.5 million.
-At that point he employed 800 investigators, who checked up on the solvency of his clients by such means as bribing concierges for information."
-In fact, these 800 "investigators" who collected debts were also collecting data for a 19th-century version of a database.
-"The company, in turn, used the information these salesmen gathered to strike out in new commercial directions.
-Dufayel became one of the first French advertising agencies that published surveys and compiled mailing lists."

-Between 1901 and 1904, Dufayel published a real-estate catalogue called Indicateur Dufayel, which carried advertisements for apartments and houses for sale or rent.
-Dufayel also acted as his own banker (and that of other retailers), sold insurance, and operated a publicity business that "covered the walls of Paris with advertising posters."

-The working conditions in Dufayel's store were the subject of some complaints.
-Employees worked long hours and could be fined for being late.
-In December 1905, the staff of Dufayel went on strike, protesting the actions of two managers who were considered to be unfairly punitive and capricious.
-The strike lasted only a few days and little was accomplished.

 With his wealth, Dufayel amassed an art collection and bought a house on the avenue Champs-Elysées that had previously belonged to the Duchesse d'Uzès.
 He demolished the house and started to build an even grander mansion, designed by architect Gustave Rives, who had also worked on the Grands Magasins Dufayel.
 "One of the most expensive and most pretentious town houses in the world, it was built for the millionaire furniture merchant Dufayel shortly before the [First World] war, but he felt that it was too gorgeous to be lived in and until his death he resided in a more modest dwelling abutting on the court of the palace."
 After Dufayel died in 1916, the house was used by the French government during the Peace Conference of 1919 as a club for conference officials and members of the foreign press.
 It was later bought by Standard Oil, but demolished in the early 1920s and replaced by an arcade.

 Dufayel also used his wealth to create a seaside resort at Sainte-Adresse, near Le Havre, on the English Channel.
 It was called "Le Nice-Havrais", designed by architect Ernest Daniel, with imposing buildings and a promenade similar to the one in Nice in the south of France.
 Gustave Rives contributed designs for the large Immeuble Dufayel, which still stands in the middle of the town, and the Hôtellerie, which was used by the Belgian government in First World War (it was destroyed by the German army in the Second World War).
 In the resort town, Dufayel was known as "l'homme à la baignoire d'argent" (the man with the silver bathtub).